 Use the list as a study guide for children or to check words they already know or don’t know.
 I staple it to the inside of my students’ reading folders and assign at home tasks.

-We spend time mastering each list of high frequency words by practicing with flashcards, using them in sentences, reciting fun poems, writing the words, and more.
+We spend time mastering each list of high frequency words with lots of explicit practice and repetition.
+We use them in sentences, recite fun poems, write and rewrite the words, play spelling games, and more.

 And when they master the one list, we move on to the next.
 It works great!
 Kids love the sense of accomplishment they feel when they get to move on to the next set of words!